Divorce – choosing the right process for you

 In relation to child maintenance payments, you are able to make a claim directly through the Child Maintenance Service (CMS) but this is not necessary if you have reached a family-based arrangement directly between you.

-In relation to financial matters, in circumstances where you are married, it is important to document the terms of any financial settlement agreed between you by way of a document known as a Consent Order.
+In relation to financial matters, in circumstances where you are married, it is important to document the terms of any financial settlement agreed upon between you by way of a document known as a Consent Order.
 If you are not married or have decided not to start divorce proceedings, the agreement can be recorded in a Deed of Separation.

 You will require a solicitor to prepare the documentation recording the agreement and as detailed below, it is advisable to seek legal advice on the terms you have reached to ensure they are fair.